 Do you live with the sort of dog they make documentaries about?
 You know the type: They live life with energy levels dialed up to the max but have the focus of a flea?

 Having a hyperactive dog in your life is exhausting, not to mention potentially dangerous.
-You see hyper dogs rarely listen to their pet parent and are too busy bolting after butterflies to bother about "Sit!"
+You see, hyper dogs rarely listen to their pet parent and are too busy bolting after butterflies to bother about obedience and even safety.
 This means they are more likely to be involved in accidents and some may even be rehomed as a direct result of their exuberance.

-Oh, but before we start, get your dog checked out by a vet.
-Sometimes medical conditions can cause that lack of attention so get these ruled out at the start.
+It's recommended though, that you get your dog checked out by a vet.
+Sometimes medical conditions can cause a lack of attention, so get these ruled out at the start.

 #1: Calming Herbs